wittedtech/Interview-Prep-Guide/Experience-Wise/Java-Interview-Questions.md

 - Stream is the concept introduced in java 8, provides a way to process collections of objects in a functional style and is a part of Java collection framework.
 They allow to process sequences of elements in a functional style, providing a powerful and efficient way to perform operations on collection of data.
 - **Key Characteristics of Streams:**
-  1. **Sequence of Elements:** STream represents sequences of elements froma source(data whose stream is created) such as collection, an array, or an I/O channel.
+  1. **Sequence of Elements:** Stream represents sequences of elements from a source(data whose stream is created) such as collection, an array, or an I/O channel.
   2. **Functional in Nature:** Stream supports Functional-style operations, making extensive use of lambda expressions.
   3. **Pipelined Processing:** Stream operations can be chained together to form a pipeline.
 Intermediate operations are lazy and are not executed until a terminal operation is invoked.
   4. **Parallelizable:** Streams can be processed in parallel without having to explicitly manage thread creation and synchronization.